Asenaca Caucau: Human trafficking allegations

 Caucau found herself embroiled in controversy when she claimed at a workshop on violence against children on 27 September 2005 that fathers throughout Fiji have been selling their daughters into prostitution in a "readily available" human trafficking market.
 Her allegations came on top of claims by Opposition Senator Ponipate Lesavua that teenage prostitution was commonplace.
 Leader Mick Beddoes of the United Peoples Party and Kamlesh Arya, president of the Hindu Arya Pratindhi Sabha organization said that her claims were very serious, and that she should substantiate them with real facts.
 Beddoes called for a police investigation.

 "Beggars are well-off"

-Caucau made headlines again on 7 November 2005, claiming that many beggars were imposters.
-Many were professionals who already had food and shelter, she claimed.
-Some even allegedly owned and rented out houses to others.
+Caucau made headlines again on 7 November 2005, claiming that many beggars were imposters, and were in fact professionals with homes, food and shelter.
 According to Caucau, all beggars except the mentally disabled received family allowances of up to F$100 per month, which put them above the poverty line.
-Some people were using the lifestyle of begging to make money, sometimes as much as F$35 per day, she said.
-The government had provided them with free training for basic skills, but they had simply moved back to the streets at the conclusion of their courses, she alleged, and some were pretending to be orphans or disabled in order to attract sympathy and pilfer.
-She called on the police to take them off the streets.

-At a question-and-answer session at the Fiji media Council Editors Forum on 8 December 2005, Caucau said that people should stop giving money to beggars.
-Most beggars were on the streets voluntarily, she said, in search of easy money.
-Giving them money only reinforced their handout mentality, she maintained.

-Fellow-panelist and Fiji Labour Party parliamentarian Pratap Chand disagreed with Caucau, saying that most beggars did not enjoy their lifestyle but had no choice.
+She later dismissed reports on indigenous poverty, and called squatters "thieves".